owlbarn/tutorial/book/signal/README.md

 # Signal Processing

-TODO: refer to https://scipy.github.io/devdocs/tutorial/signal.html.
-Try to implement its examples first.

-To cover the full scope of this topic, even briefly, requires a whole book.
+Signal processing is an electrical engineering sub-field that focuses on analysing, modifying and synthesizing signals such as sound, images and biological measurements.
+(WIKI)
+It covers a wide range of techniques.

-This chapter we focuses on Fourier Transform.
+In this chapter we mainly focus on Fourier Transform, the core idea in signal processing and modern numerical computing.
 We introduce its basic idea, and then demonstrate how Owl support FFT with examples and applications.
 We also cover the relationship between FFT and Convolution, and filters.

 ## Discrete Fourier Transform